-Versantis Establishes Medical Advisory Board comprising five reknowned international authorities in hepatology, intensive care, and nephrology join versantis to transform the care of acute liver diseases.
+Versantis Establishes Medical Advisory Board comprising five notorious international authorities in hepatology, intensive care, and nephrology.
+They joined versantis to transform the care of acute liver diseases.

 Zurich, Switzerland, March 19th, 2018 – Versantis, a pharmaceutical company on a mission to revolutionize the diagnosis, prevention, and treatment of patients with liver diseases, today announces the formation of a Medical Advisory Board (MAB).
 The MAB will provide independent advice, overview, and scrutiny to successfully support the clinical development activities.
 Versantis’ MAB will be multi‐disciplinary including experts in the areas of hepatic encephalopathy, acute-on-chronic liver failure, intensive care, and nephrology; each of them will be a critical asset for carving out the company’s clinical strategy.

 - Prof. William Bernal, MB BS, BSc, MD, FRCP, FFICM